 Due to sovereign immunity laws, it can be challenging to hold government entities such as public schools accountable for negligence.
 It is important to consult an experienced personal injury attorney who will be aware of the exceptions offered to these bullying laws in schools.

-If your child has experienced bullying or harassment at school, contact the law offices of Carey Leisure & Neal to discuss your unique situation.
+If your child has experienced bullying or harassment at school, contact the law offices of Carey Leisure Carney to discuss your unique situation.
 With over 100+ years of combined experience, our team will be able to guide you through this difficult situation.
 Contact us today for a free consult.